Are you about to sign a contract? If the contract means anything to you, you should 100% get your contract reviewed before signing!

 Real Estate Contracts

-Your contract review lawyer will review: mortgage loan documents, plot of land survey, title, title insurance, deed, bill of sale, and the legal description of the property.
+Your contract review lawyer will review mortgage loan documents, a plot of land survey, title, title insurance, deed, bill of sale, and the legal description of the property.

 Purchase agreements are used to transfer property from one person to another.
 This may be real estate, vehicles, or any other tangible asset.